kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(H\) Property damage, if any, and an estimate of its value;

-\(I\) Identification of hazardous materials, as defined by §401.5 of this chapter, involved in the event, whether on the launch vehicle, payload, or on the ground;
+\(I\) Identification of hazardous materials, as defined by [[Volume 4/A General/0401 Organization and definitions.md#§401.5   Definitions.|§401.5]] of this chapter, involved in the event, whether on the launch vehicle, payload, or on the ground;

 \(J\) Action taken by any person to contain the consequences of the event; and